 A UN report documented the group’s reign of terror in its strongholds, holding public executions and floggings, the use of child soldiers, kidnappings, beatings and beheadings.

-A video showing men in underwear being marched barefoot in the desert before apparently being shot dead by Isis But the report also accused President Bashar al-Assad’s forces of war crimes and crimes against humanity, including the use of chemical weapons and illegal bombs against civilians, rape and the torture and murder of prisoners in custody.
+But the report also accused President Bashar al-Assad’s forces of war crimes and crimes against humanity, including the use of chemical weapons and illegal bombs against civilians, rape and the torture and murder of prisoners in custody.

 David Cameron and the Foreign Secretary have ruled out any co-operation with the Assad regime and President Obama did the same on Thursday, saying he has “lost legitimacy in terms of dropping barrel bombs on innocent families and killing tens of thousands of people”.